 As a new business, you may not make enough revenue, and your expense side might be higher than the revenue.

 For any financial forecast; projected balance sheet projected income statements, and projected cash flow statements are the essential components without which the financial forecast is incomplete.

 Some financial statements also include ratio analysis, primarily when applying for a bank loan.

 Projected Income Statement

-The projected income statement represents your sales and expense forecast which is the most crucial statement for the investors for decision-making.
-It is the statement that will decide whether you will get the funding or not.
+The projected income statement represents your sales and expense forecast.
+This is the most crucial statement for the investors for decision-making.
+It will decide whether you will get the funding or not.

 The net result of deducting all expenses from the revenue will give you a projected net profit.
 A high-level projected income statement will not have segregations such as operating profit, gross profit, profit after tax, profit after interest, and depreciation and profit available to equity shareholders.

 But if you are projecting everything in detail, you must include these details in your projected income statement.

 The projected balance sheet will have three major elements – proprietor’s/company’s capital, assets, and liabilities.
 Remember one accounting rule of assets = capital + liabilities.

 Your projected balance sheet will represent what assets you will hold for the first five years.
 How many liabilities you will have?
 How much capital you will be raising?
 And at what pace it will grow?